matias-ceau/scripts/docs/scripts/transform_symlink.sh.md

 #### Overview

-This script is designed to transform a symbolic link into a regular file by replacing the symlink with the actual file it points to.
+This script is designed for users who want to replace a symbolic link with the actual file it points to.
+It performs several checks to ensure that the operation is safe:

-When executed, the script performs the following operations:
-- It checks if exactly one argument is provided.
+1. It checks if exactly one argument (the symlink) is provided.
-- It verifies that the provided argument is a symlink.
+2. It verifies that the provided argument is indeed a symbolic link.
-- It retrieves the actual file that the symlink points to using the `readlink` command.
+3. It uses the `readlink` command to find the target file of the symlink.
-- The target file is then copied to the location of the symlink, effectively replacing the symlink with the file itself.
+4. It copies the target file to a new file with the same name as the original symlink, effectively replacing the symlink with the actual file.

-This can be especially helpful in scenarios where maintaining a symlink is no longer necessary, and you need the actual content at that location.
+This utility can be particularly useful for cleaning up symbolic links after usage, ensuring that the original file is retained without cluttering your file system with unnecessary links.

 ---